mikson022/mine-mate/README.md

 **WIP - Work In Progress**

 - Manage mining operations conveniently by clicking keys in the interactive console interface.
-- Fetch general statistics about the Monero network.
+- Fetch general statistics about the Monero network its prices.
 - Monitor pool mining statistics.
-- View prices of Monero.
+- **WIP** View your miner and workers statistics and your (block) payments.
-- **WIP** Easy xmrig + monerod.org mining configuration
+- **WIP** Easy xmrig + monerod.org mining configuration.
 - **WIP** Adjust mining settings such as core allocations.

 ## Installation